 If job advertisements are the products our target audiences are looking for, then why isn’t it enough to just use them to advertise your company?

-between emotion and rationality.
+In some cases, a vacancy filled with rational facts may not be the most relevant option.
+Emotions and feelings are just as important as facts in how we make our decisions.
+How often do we listen to our gut instincts?
+To understand how we make decisions, let’s return to our brains.
+Decisions tend to grow from a game of ping-pong between our limbic system and our prefrontal cortex,between emotion and rationality.
 “What is the purpose of what I am doing here?”
 “Products” on a highly competitive labour market can be very similar, making the question of “purpose” extremely important.
 Content places the focus on emotional needs.
 In the digital age, we tune out everything that is irrelevant to us.
 Storytelling serves as a vehicle for conveying your “purpose” in the most unique way possible.
 Storytelling uses associations to essentially design a thought in the reader’s mind.
 Companies use dramatic composition and narrative elements to create subtexts readers can remember for a long period of time.

 Create little stories and images in the reader’s mind to help you anchor your employer promise.
 Use all the opportunities your career website offers you as a multi-media communication platform.
 Just follow Hollywood’s number 1 rule: “If you have something to say: don’t say it.
 Show it!”